 Electrical Engineering and Computer Science.
 Video Courses on Academic Earth - StumbleUpon.
 In its purest form, computer science is the research and development of technology that solves specific problems.

 Computer science has brought the world smart phones, GPS systems, the gaming industry and tablet computing, along with technological developments that assist government, industry and medicine.
 In addition to creating new technology, computer scientists also make improvements to existing technology and study the ways computers can make our lives easier.
 One can learn more about this field of study through several online computer science courses.

 There are a number of opportunities in computer science that you can take advantage of.
 With computers increasingly becoming a regular part of life, those who can work with computers have good opportunities.
 You can find a good salary with a program in computer science, and as long as you are careful to keep up your skills.
-Here are 50 free opencourseware classes that can help you learn more about computer science: Introduction to Computer Science.
-12 Dozen Places To Educate Yourself Online For Free.
-Post written by: Marc Chernoff Email All education is self-education.
+Here are 50 free opencourseware classes that can help you learn more about computer science: Introduction to Computer Science Learn the basics of computer science, and get a foundation in how computer science works.

 Business and Money History and World Culture Law Duke Law Center for the Public Domain – Duke University is counted amongst the best schools in the South.
 Formación - YouTube EDU.
 MIT Understanding Lasers and Fiberoptics full course by MIT Lasers are essential to an incredibly large number of applications.
 Today, they are used in bar code readers, compact discs, medicine, communications, sensors, materials processing, computer printers, data processing, 3D-imaging, spectroscopy, navigation, non-destructive testing, chemical processing, color copiers, laser "shows", and in the military.